-Seeing all these crazy deals appear on your screen alongside a ticking countdown clock can result in you making some rash decisions, so we're here to tell you to chill out, take your time and do your research before you part with your cash.
+On sites like Wowcher and Groupon, the crazy deals and ticking countdown clock can lead to some rash decisions.
+We're here to tell you to take your time and do your research before parting with your cash.

 What's in this guide?